 The town is dusty all structures Adobe flat roofs one or two rooms each scattered about.
 Some are plastered most bare outside and plastered inside.
 A small platform no depot.
 Looks to us just like rural hamlets over in Mexico.

 Kenny Hampton runs the trading post we have known him for many years and see him whenever we get out this way.
 We ate breakfast with Kenny in 2019.
-I ask him how Randolph Hearst is doing in the Last Chance mine in Chance City about 5 miles South behind a small range of hills.
+I ask him how Randolph Hearst is doing in the Last Chance mine located near Chance City about 5 miles South behind a small range of hills.
 “I go over there every few days bringing the camp water they have none all they do is mine all day and walk around thick tongued all night.
 I charge them a penny a gallon I guarantee one day soon they will all be broke and i won’t be bringing no dang water to the roundabouts there.”
 Your right Kenny, you always are.
 See you next trip and we point the boys South on the well worn trail to Chance.